hushoca/poorman-s-rubber-ducky/README.md

 # Poor man's Rubber Ducky Script Converter
 For more detail on how I came up with this script and how it works click [here](https://hhoca.com/) to visit my website.

+Use the following command to convert script to ino (Arduino) file which then can be flashed to the DigiSpark using the DigiSpark IDE supplied with your DigiSpark USB dongle:
+> convert.py path/filename.txt path/filename.ino
+> [EXAMPLE USAGE: convert.py C:\Files\myscript.txt C:\Documents\digisparkscript.ino]

 ##Change log: